wp-plugins/wp-helpers/readme.txt

 * Install and activate WordPress Helpers like any other plugin.

 == Changelog ==

+= 1.4.4 =
+* NEW FEATURE: Enable Link Manager (WordPress 3.5+ only)
+* BUGFIX: Show ID's logic is now confined to is_admin.
+* BUGFIX: Show ID's does not interfere with other table modifications.

 = 1.4.3 =
 * NEW FEATURE: Users and Links are now sortable.